High School Curriculum

-Students who begin high school after August of 2014 will earn a diploma under the Foundation Graduation Plan with one or more endorsements.
+Students now earn a high school diploma under the Foundation Graduation Plan with one or more endorsements.
 An endorsement is an area of specialized study, determined by a sequence of specific courses.
-For a quick refernce to endorsement options, and how they affect your 9th grade year, see the resource below.
+For a quick refernce to endorsement options, see one of the resources below.